TImA97/randfindR/README.md

 #> [1] 0.4654518
 ```

-The `options`argument is important because many indices will react to
+The `options`argument is important because many indices will reflect the
-the fact that one or several options were omitted in a sequence.
-Let’s
+fact that one or several options were omitted in a sequence.
+Let’s take
-take the example from above, but assume this time that there are three
+the example from above, but assume this time that there are three
 possible options, i.e., one option was completely omitted\!

 ``` r